How Does Qi Affect Your Life?

 If for some reason the Qi is deficient or stagnant, then we see the appearance of discomfort and eventually…disease.
 How does this happen and can you effectively regain free-flowing Qi on your own?

-There are Three Major factors that can lead to a blockage of the nourishing flow of life-giving Qi.
+There are Three Major Factors that can lead to a blockage of the nourishing flow of life-giving Qi in what call, The Triad of Life.

 Nothing blocks the flow of Qi more than a sedentary lifestyle, so keep your body moving!